 In this wording, “foreigners” refers to you.
 That means that when Isaiah spoke this prophecy, he may have envisioned you personally tending the fields and replanting the barren forests of Israel, even if he didn’t mention you by name (sorry, Jerry).

-Why Plant a Tree in Israel with HaYovel?
+Why Volunteer in Israel with The Israel Guys?

-The myth that you can’t be like the heroes of the Bible has been busted, so what does that mean for you?
-Today, be determined to be like your biblical heroes and act on the promises of God—you won’t regret it!
+The myth that you can’t be like the heroes of the Bible has been busted.
+So what does that mean for you?